vmware-tanzu/velero/docs/cloud-provider-specifics.md

   kubectl apply -f examples/common/10-deployment.yaml kubectl apply -f examples/<CLOUD-PROVIDER>/
   ```
-* **Azure**
+* **Azure and OpenStack**

-  Because Azure loads its credentials differently (from environment variables rather than a file), you need to instead run:
+  Because Azure and OpenStack load their credentials differently (from environment variables rather than a file), you need to instead run:
   ```
-  kubectl apply -f examples/azure/
+  kubectl apply -f examples/<CLOUD-PROVIDER>/
   ```

 ### Basic example (No PVs)